The partnership with Servier

-In 2016, we announced an exclusive research, option and license agreement with Baxalta Incorporated and Baxalta GmbH, which subsequently became subsidiaries of Shire PLC.
-Under the agreement Symphogen granted Shire an option to obtain, upon the achievement of certain development milestones, an exclusive, worldwide license under our technology to develop, make, and commercialize antibody therapies directed at certain agreed oncology targets and pharmaceutical products containing those antibodies.
+In 2016, we announced an exclusive research, option and license agreement with Baxalta Incorporated and Baxalta GmbH, which subsequently became subsidiaries of Shire PLC, whose oncology business was acquired by Servier in 2018.
+Under the agreement Symphogen has granted Servier an option to obtain, upon the achievement of certain development milestones, an exclusive, worldwide license under our technology to develop, make, and commercialize antibody therapies directed at certain agreed oncology targets and pharmaceutical products containing those antibodies.

-Under the agreement, we received an upfront payment of DKK 1.2 billion in 2016.
-The aggregated potential deal value of the collaboration is estimated at DKK 11 billion plus royalties on worldwide sales.
+Under the agreement, total payment to date amount to DKK 1.2 billion (upfront payment in 2016).
+The aggregated potential payments under the Servier agreement is estimated at DKK 9 billion plus royalties on worldwide sales.

-By the end of 2017, one clinical trial had been initiated under the Shire agreement, a Phase 1 trial with Sym021, a mAb discovered by us that binds PD-1 and blocks binding of the inhibitory ligands PD-L1 and PD-L2, thus releasing PD-1-mediated inhibition of the immune response.
-This is the first study to test Sym021 in humans.
-The primary purpose of this study is to determine if Sym021 is safe and tolerable for patients with locally advanced/unresectable or metastatic solid tumor malignancies or lymphomas that are refractory to available therapy or for which no standard therapy is available.
+The Phase 1 trials are the first studies to test Sym021, Sym022 and Sym023 in humans.
+The primary purpose of these trials is to determine if Sym021, Sym022 and Sym023 are safe and tolerable for patients with locally advanced/unresectable or metastatic solid tumor malignancies or lymphomas that are refractory to available therapy or for which no standard therapy is available.

 Collaboration and license agreement with Genentech

-Under the terms of the collaboration, Genentech is now sponsoring the development of Sym009 for the treatment of certain methicillin-resistant or methicillin-sensitive strains of staphylococcus aureus (MRSA).
+Under the terms of the Genentech collaboration, Genentech is sponsoring the development of Sym009.
 Sym009 is currently in a Phase 1b clinical trial.
-The trial evaluates DSTA4637S, an investigational medicine containing Sym009 conjugated to an antibiotic agent, for the potential treatment of Staphylococcus aureus (S.aureus) infections.
-Sym009 was originally discovered by isolating antibodies from individuals exposed to S.aureus using Symphogen’s patented Symplex technology.
+The trial evaluates DSTA4637S, an investigational medicine containing Sym009 conjugated to an antibiotic agent, for the potential treatment of serious infections caused by Staphylococcus aureus (S.aureus) infections.
+This trial was initiated in July 2017 and is currently ongoing.
+Sym009 was originally discovered by isolating antibodies from individuals exposed to S.aureus using our patented Symplex® technology.